 This story is for children who have difficulty staying focused long enough to complete assignments or who insist they have a better way to do things.

 2. But It’s Not My Fault by: Julia Cook

 Join Noodle on his journey as he learns not to blame others or try to find fault; but instead practices accepting responsibility, and turns his very rough day into a very good NEW day!

 3. The Paperboy by: Dav Pilkey

 A lovely, meditative book about a child who rises before the sun, loads up his delivery bag, and sets off on his appointed rounds with his dog by his side.
 It teaches the importance of responsibility in a way that shows kids it is not only rewarding but nice to feel responsible for something.

 4. Miss Nelson Is Missing by: Harry Allard

 This book is a lighthearted reminder to show our appreciation to those we value.

 Videos That Teach Responsibility

 Using videos to show kids these character traits in action is a great way to expose them to what it means to be responsible.
-You can find questions to ask your kids about each video in The Encouraging Classroom if you like having a further discussion on the topic of responsibility.
+You can find questions to ask your kids about each video in The Social Emotional Learning Curriculum if you like having a further discussion on the topic of responsibility.